The Privacy, Data Protection and Cybersecurity Law Review: Spain

 Organisations that process personal data must comply with the accountability principle and, thus, are required to have both 'general' and 'specific' privacy policies, protocols and procedures.
 In addition, such policies are useful for (1) complying with the information duties regarding processing activities (see Section III.ii) and (2) complying with the duty to have all employees aware of the applicable security rules since organisations must implement appropriate technical and organisational measures to ensure a level of security that is commensurate with the risk (see Section IX).

 To that end, organisations in Spain are adopting corporate privacy policies and cybersecurity prevention and reaction plans as part of their internal compliance programmes.
 Those policies not only comply with the above-mentioned duties but also evidence that principles such as privacy-by-design are duly implemented within the organisations.
 Approval at board and management level of these policies and strategies is also required, which thus reinforces the involvement of top management on data protection and cybersecurity matters.
+The DPA has approved specific guidelines regarding compliance with the privacy by default principle.

 In addition, as a consequence of the covid-19 pandemic, companies in Spain have had to implement tele-working strategies.
 The DPA has issued specific recommendations on how to protect personal data in tele-working situations.